WINDY-WINDWARD/LogSeq_notes/pages/OOMD.md

 			- The Information Domain is modeled
 			- Behavior is represented
 			- Function is described
-			- Data, Functional, and Behavioral models are divided to
+			- Data, Functional, and Behavioral models are divided to uncover greater detail
+			- Early models represent the essence of the problem, while later ones provide implementation details -